department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 If you have a combined disability rating of at least 30%, you may file your claim for additional disability compensation online.

-#### If something changes in your family status after you received a combined disability rating of at least 30 percent
+#### If something changes in your family status after you received a combined disability rating of at least 30%

 You may file a claim for additional disability compensation online whenever you gain a dependent.